 The spinal service at The Walton Centre is one of the most active in the country and was named as a Spinal Centre of Excellence by Eurospine in 2019.
-The service delivers thousands of elective and emergency spinal procedures each year with audited, high quality outcomes.
+The service delivers thousands of elective and emergency spinal procedures each year with audited, high-quality outcomes.
 Operating takes place at The Walton Centre which is co-located with the Major Trauma Centre in Aintree University Hospital.
-Outpatient clinics are held within the unit along with satellite regional sub-specialist clinics in Whiston, Wigan, Chester, Southport, the Isle Of Man, North Wales and Wirral.
+Outpatient clinics are held within the unit along with satellite regional sub-specialist clinics in Whiston, Wigan, Chester, Southport, the Isle Of Man, North Wales and the Wirral.
 The Walton Centre spinal service also provides the region with 24/7 emergency on-call support.

 A multidisciplinary team including neurosurgeons, orthopaedic spinal surgeons, radiologists, microbiologist, neurologists, pain specialists, physiotherapists and specialist nurses work together in treating all types of spinal pathology, including simple and complex disorders.

-Adult Degenerative spinal disease:
+Adult degenerative spinal disease:

 - Sciatica secondary to lumbar disc herniation